SciBorgs/SciGuides/reference-sheets/EnvironmentSetup.md

 Another option is to just make one directory for robotics, and if you ever want to write non-robotics code, you can make a different directory for that.

 You can do whichever of those you feel more comfortable with.
-Or if there's another way you want to organize your code, that's fine -- as long as it's all in its own directory and not on OneDrive or ICloud!
+Or if there's another way you want to organize your code, that's fine -- as long as it's all in its own directory and not on OneDrive or iCloud!

 Next, you need to decide where you want to put your code/robotics directory.
 You really only have two reasonable options for this:
 1. Directly in your home directory